 This picture was taken by Willis Ware during Christmas, 1947.
 According to Willis Ware, a group of IAS Computer Project people sang Christmas carols in front of the house of Albert Einstein (1879-1955) on Christmas eve.
 Einstein and his housekeeper came to the front door to recognize and greet these young singers.
-From left: an Army meteorologist, Ralph Slutz, a young high school intern in the IAS Computer project, James Pomerene (1920-2008), Floy Ware (Willis Ware's wife), Edie Pomerene (James Pomerene's wife), Ted Hildebrandt, and Lt.
-Phil D. Thompson (another Army meteorologist).
+From left: an Army meteorologist, Ralph Slutz, a young high school intern in the IAS Computer project, James Pomerene (1920-2008), Floy Ware (Willis Ware's wife), Edie Pomerene (James Pomerene's wife), Ted Hildebrandti, and Lt.
+Philip D. Thompsoni (another Army meteorologist).
 (Courtesy of the Slutz family).

 At that time Ralph Slutz was arguing that in spite of the fact that Von Neumann thought it ought to be implemented on an asynchronous parallel basis that's not the way technology will allow systems to be built.
 And Ralph Slutz and Julian Bigelow debated this question.

-This early part of the history in the Computer Project proved that Ralph's argument was correct.
-His SEAC machine successfully adopted the William tube before the Institute for Advanced Study machine did.
-He boldly argued and challenged the decision made by the top authority with his technical basis, which reflected his meticulous scholarships started from his early career.
+This early part of the history in the Computer Project witnessed that Ralph's argument was right.
+His SEAC machine successfully adopted the Williams tube before the Institute for Advanced Study machine did.
+He objectively argued and challenged the decision made by the top authority with his technical basis, which reflected his meticulous scholarships started from his early career.
 Morris Robinoff gave the following comments on Ralph's leaving from the Institute for Advanced Study to NBS:

 The early history is that Ralph Slutz did go to the National Bureau of Standards and designed and built SEAC which was done in something like 18 months and running at that time.
 It was vacuum tubes with transformer coupling and diod switching and megnetic wire input-output.
 Those are key items.

-In 1948, Ralph left the Institute for Advanced Study, and became the chief architect with Samuel Alexander (1909-1967) to build the SEAC computer for the National Bureau of Standards (Standards Eastern Automatic Computer) in Washington DC.
+In 1948, Ralph left the Institute for Advanced Study, and became the chief architect with Samuel N. Alexander (1909-1967) to build the SEAC computer for the National Bureau of Standards (Standards Eastern Automatic Computer) in Washington DC.
 The SEAC machine, completed in 1950, was the first computer in the US government with an internally stored program, and the first operational computer of this kind in the US.
 Besides new techniques in memory systems, SEAC also originally introduced several innovations that were later adopted in modern computers: (1) I/O mechanisms for data processing, (2) time-sharing (running multiple programs in the computer concurrently), (3) the interconnection of two computers in 1954 for data communication, and (4) a graphical display.
 Ralph's paper entitled ``Memories of Bureau of Standards SEAC" has become an important part of the historical record of human computing.
-Ralph received a Gold Medal from the US Department of Commerce for the SEAC Computer Design.
+Ralph received a Silver Medal for the Exceptional Service in the Design of the SEAC Computer by the US Department of Commerce in 1951.
 In his paper of ``Memories of the Bureau of Standards' SEAC", published in the book A History of Computing in the Twentieth Century in 1980, Ralph Slutz wrote, ``At this point I should like particularly to remember Sam Alexander, who was the moving spirit in the Bureau's hardware work on computers, and who should be writing this paper if he were still alive. he always treated me more like a son than an employee, and we had a warm and productive relationship."

 In this picture, Ralph Slutz (sitting in the left) was examining the SEAC's paper tape punched with input data; and Samuel Alexander (standing on the right) was examining the computer's printout.
 This picture was taken in 1951 (courtesy of NIST).